codiga/codiga/README.md

 ## Report an issue

-You can report an issue using the [GitHub issue tracker](https://github.com/codiga/codiga/issues)
+You can report an issue using the [GitHub issue tracker](https://github.com/codiga/codiga/issues).

+If you would like to report a critical issue or contact us privately, please use the email hello@codiga.io.

 ## Information